apache/opendal/website/community/committers/committer.md

 ## Setup ASF Account

-When receive an email with the subject "Welcome to the Apache Software Foundation" from root@apache.org, we can begin setting up ASF account.
+When receiving an email with the subject "Welcome to the Apache Software Foundation" from root@apache.org, we can begin setting up an ASF account.

 ### Setup LDAP Password